nios-students/docs/wiki/Admissions.md

 Your study centre is where:
 - Practical exams happen
 - TMA is submitted/received
-- Documents/help is provided after passing
+- You receive Documents after passing

 So pick a good study centre - Search their name on Google, see how the school looks on Google Maps, and see if they have good infrastructure!